 speaker

 President

-Buzz?
 Thank you, Michael, and thank you all for joining today's call.
-We look forward to updating you on our quarter and year-end results, current portfolio, and our 2025 outlook.
-Focusing first on the broader economic environment, last month Donald Trump assumed office, ushering in a new administration, policy goals, and economic agenda.
-Shortly thereafter, the Federal Reserve announced a pause in interest rate cuts after progress toward the 2 percent long-term inflation target stalled.
-The length of the pause is still to be determined, but in the meantime U.S. Treasury yields remain volatile.
+We look forward to updating you on our quarter and year-end results, current portfolio, and our 2025 outlook, focusing first on the broader economic environment.
+Last month, Donald Trump assumed office, ushering in a new administration, policy goals, and economic agenda.
+Shortly thereafter, the Federal Reserve announced a pause in interest rate cuts after progress toward the 2% long-term inflation target stalled.
+The length of the pause is still to be determined, But in the meantime, U.S. Treasury yields remain volatile.
 Looking back on 2024, industrial real estate continued to outperform in spite of numerous headwinds, including interest rate volatility, inflation, and labor disputes.
-According to Cushman Wakefield, net absorption totaled $135 million square feet for the year.
-On par with forecasts, Q4 2024 industrial vacancy rose by .6.7.
+According to Cushman Wakefield, net absorption totaled 135 million square feet for the year.
+On par with forecasts, Q4 2024 industrial vacancy rose by 160.6.7.
 This pace of increase was the slowest in two years, signaling that we may approach peak vacancy in the near future.
-Finally, new deliveries fell in Q4 2024 to high interest rates and the excess new supply we saw coming online post COVID.
+Finally, new deliveries fell in Q4 2024 to the lowest level since mid-2021, driven by high interest rates and the excess new supply we saw coming online post-COVID.
 While industrial fundamentals held up during the year, we have yet to see capital markets fully return.
-According to CBRE, for the year-end December 31, 2024, single asset investment volume increased by 5.1 percent year over year to $67.9 billion.
-Total commercial real estate volume over the year.
+According to CBRE, for the year end December 31, 2024, single asset investment volume increased by 5.1% year-over-year to $67.9 billion.
+Total commercial real estate volume over the same period increased by 6.4%.
 Moving on to our portfolio, we are once again very confident heading into the new year and quarter.
-During 2024, we collected 100 percent of cash base rents, acquired campus properties for $26.8 million totaling 316,727 square feet, increased portfolio industrial concentration as a percentage of annualized straight line rent to 63 percent, renewed or extended more than 2.9 million square feet of leases at 11 properties resulting in a 3.8 million net increase in gap rent.
+During 2024, we collected 100% of cash base rents, acquired campus properties for $26.8 million, totaling 316,727 square feet, increased portfolio industrial concentration as a percentage of annualized straight line rent to 63%.
+Renewed or extended more than 2.9 million square feet of leases at 11 properties, resulting in a $3.8 million net increase in gap rent.
 We sold seven properties consisting of five office and two medical office properties.
-We increased portfolio occupancy to 98.7 percent as of December 31, 2024.
-And we closed on a 75 million private placement of senior unsecured notes.
-While we remain focused on increasing our industrial concentration to at least 70 percent in the near term, we will not compromise our underwriting standards to achieve this goal.
+We increased portfolio occupancy to 98.7% as of December 31, 2024, and we closed on a $75 million private placement of senior unsecured notes.
+While we remain focused on increasing our industrial concentration to at least 70% in the near term, we will not compromise our underwriting standards to achieve this goal.
 Over the past year, we reviewed and underwrote hundreds of opportunities, many of which did not meet our target criteria.
 We saw numerous opportunities with credits that showed cracks in the face of rate increases or real estate that was overpriced due to inflation or eager purchasers.
-We will not loosen our underwriting standards to acquire those assets, and we are confident our disciplined approach will drive long-term value as evidenced by the private placement we did close in December.
-Looking forward to 2025, we firmly believe that we are well positioned to capitalize on the right opportunities regardless of the economic environment.
-With more than 98 million in availability via our line of credit and cash on hand, we remain well positioned to deploy capital into accretive industrial acquisitions.
-Several opportunities are currently under exclusivity or contract, with closing expected in the coming months.
+We will not loosen our underwriting standards to acquire those assets, and we are confident our disciplined approach will drive long-term value, as evidenced by the private placement we did close in December.
+Looking forward to 2025, we firmly believe that we are well-positioned to capitalize on the right opportunities regardless of the economic environment.
+With more than $98 million in availability via our line of credit and cash on hand, we remain well positioned to deploy capital into accretive industrial acquisitions.
+Several opportunities are currently under exclusivity or contract with closing expected in the coming months.
 Our portfolio continues to generate sustainable cash flow.
-We are more than 98 percent occupied as of December 31, and we have not seen our tenant credit quality deteriorate in the face of higher for longer interest rates.
-Our portfolio management team has done a superb job over the last year and will continue to dispose of non-core office assets.
+We are more than 98% occupied as of December 31st and we have not seen our tenant credit quality deteriorate in the face of higher for longer interest rates.
+Our portfolio management team has done a superb job over the last year and will continue to successfully dispose of non-core office assets.
 Finally, our balance sheet is further strengthened by the private placement with the potential for follow-on offerings in the future.
 We will continue to be mindful of our overall leverage as we grow our balance sheet and portfolio of mission-critical assets.
-I will now turn the call over to Gary to review our financial results for the quarter and liquidity position.
+I'll now turn the call over to Gary to review our financial results for the quarter and liquidity position.

+speaker